sagooon/Arbitrary/README.md

 ## Requirements

 Latest version of [python](https://python.org) must be installed on your system including [pip](https://pypi.org/project/pip/) and [random](https://pypi.org/project/random-321/) module for running the program without any error.
-We recommend you to use [Visual Code Studio](https://code.visualstudio.com/) as the text editor for programming.
+We recommend you to use [visual code studio](https://code.visualstudio.com/) as the text editor for programming.
 Make sure you setup these requirements for the best environment while programming.

 ## Execute